OronNadiv/alarm-system-api/README.md

-# Home Automation - Alarm System Backend API
+# Home Automation - Alarm System API
-This backend server allows you to manage the alarm system from remote.
+Back-end server that handles apis for the alarm system.
+Main functions are:
+* It saves the alarm state (armed or not armed).
-The server receives motions from the raspberry client's motion sensors.
+* It receives reports from the [motion sensor raspberry pi clients][motion-client-url]] when motion is detected.
-In case the alarm is armed and a motion is deleted, the server can activates/deactivates the siren, start capturing photos, trigger notifications such as emails, phone calls or text messages, and more.
+* It will turn the siren if motion is detected while the alarm is armed.
+* It will send emails, sms and make phone calls when motion is detected while alarm is armed.
+* It will ask the [camera api server][camera-url] to take photos when motion is detected while alarm is armed.

 [![JavaScript Style Guide][standard-image]][standard-url]
 [![Dependencies][dependencies-image]][dependencies-url]